Does Home Insurance Cover Trampolines?

 3. 3

-Your insurer will assign an adjuster to investigate.
-The adjuster may inspect the trampoline, review your safety measures, and interview witnesses.
-Provide all requested documentation, including medical bills and repair estimates, to speed up the claims process.
+The adjuster will inspect the trampoline, review your safety setup and may interview witnesses.
+Hand over all requested documentation (medical bills and repair estimates included) promptly.

 4. 4